ARM-software/ebbr/source/chapter1-about.rst

 customization to get an OS image to boot on multiple platforms.

 A large part of this ecosystem is based on U-Boot and Linux.
-Vendors have heavy investments in both projects and are not interested in large scale changes to their firmware architecture.
+Vendors have heavy investments in both projects and are not interested in large-scale changes to their firmware architecture.
-The challenge for EBBR is to define a set of boot standards that reduce the amount of custom engineering required, make it possible for OS distributions to support embedded platforms, while still preserving the firmware stack product vendors are comfortable with.
+The challenge for EBBR is to define a set of boot standards that reduce the amount of custom engineering required, make it possible for OS distributions to support embedded platforms, while still preserving the firmware stack that product vendors are comfortable with.
 Or in simpler terms, EBBR is designed to solve the embedded boot mess by adding a defined standard (UEFI) to the existing firmware projects (U-Boot).